chenkianwee/arch134b_workshops/arch134b_workshops/docs/07_multi_zone.md

 ```
 <br/><br/>

 This should be your Grasshopper after completing module 6.
 In module 7, we will be getting a feel of multi-zone energy modeling by adding another room/zone: a garage.
-Starting with defining our multi-zone geometries...
 ```{image} ../_static/multizone/multizone1_2.png
 :width: 100%
 :align: center